-Historical data shows that total phosphorus concentration in the East Basin of Lac La Biche Lake has ranged from 0.05 mg/L to 0.27 mg/L and has exceeded the regulatory criteria of 0.05 mg/L since 2006 as shown in Figure 14.
-Historical data shows that the East Basin of LLB Lake has been classified as Eutrophic (high productivity, nutrients, and algae growth) to Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.
-A temporal increasing trend in total phosphorus concentration has been observed.
+Historical data shows that total phosphorus concentration in the West Basin of Lac La Biche Lake has exceeded the applicable regulatory guideline of 0.05 mg/L except in 2009 and 2011 (Figure 14).
+Since 2011, the total phosphorus concentration in the lake has been higher than the applicable guideline and a temporal increasing trend in concentration has been observed.
 The continuous increase of total phosphorus concentration in this lake is alarming and clearly shows that phosphorus loading in this lake is increasing over time.

-Figure 14: Historical trend of total phosphorus in East Basin of Lac La Biche Lake - 2017
+Figure 14: Historical trend of total phosphorus in West Basin of LLB Lake